-The problem with the shoot-first-pass-preferred tactic is that most NBA point guards, past and present, either do not or cannot shoot the strongside penetration pull-up jump shot, which provides the body-wedge protection of the basketball that is necessary for operating in the middle of the defense.
-Most point guards do not shoot jump shots that can stand up to and indeed benefit from the rigorous physical demands of strongside play.
+The problem with the shoot-first-pass-preferred tactic is that most NBA point guards, past and present, cannot shoot strongside penetration pull-up jump shots with instant elevation, body-wedge protection of the basketball during the jump of the jump shot and full extension without an anti-forward-momentum reachback - all of which are necessary for operating in the middle of the defense.
+And most point guards cannot shoot jump shots that can stand up to and in fact benefit from the rigorous physical demands of strongside play.
 To do so optimally, point guards must master either the whole-body jump shot theory's elbow-out jump shot, see Gus Williams, Allen Iverson, Stephon Marbury and Ja Morant, or the whole-body theory's reachup jump shot, see Walt Frazier, Andre Miller, Tony Parker and Jalen Brunson.

 The strongside whole-body elbow-out jump shot provides body-wedge protection of the basketball during the gather for the jump and during the jump of the jump shot.
 For point guards, such protection is crucial to operating in the middle of the defense, which is where point guards should do much of their business.
 The elbow-out structure locates the hands, the arms and the basketball back close to the body, which adds more protection and approximates a natural jumping posture.
 During the whole-body elbow-out jump shot's release, the forward rotation of the shooting shoulder helps to power both the release and the rotation of the square-in-the-air jump that many strongside pull-up jump shots require and all could use.
-The whole-body elbow-out jump shot's release is early, fast and very much vertical, which is why it reliably beats defenders to the punch.
+The whole-body elbow-out jump shot's on-the-rise release is early, fast and very much vertical, which is why it reliably beats defenders to the punch.
 The whole-body elbow-out jump shot's release generates a medium-arc trajectory, which is sufficient to clear even the tall inside defenders.